bbc/sqs-consumer/README.md

 ```

 * The queue is polled continuously for messages using [long polling](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-long-polling.html).
 * Messages are processed once the handler function has completed successfully.
-User needs to manually delete the processed messages.
+You need to delete the processed message using AWS SQS SDK
 * Throwing an error (or returning a rejected promise) from the handler function will cause the message to be left on the queue.
 An [SQS redrive policy](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/SQSDeadLetterQueue.html) can be used to move messages that cannot be processed to a dead letter queue.
 * By default messages are processed one at a time – a new message won't be received until the first one has been processed.
 To process messages in parallel, use the `batchSize` option [detailed below](#options).
 * By default, the default Node.js HTTP/HTTPS SQS agent creates a new TCP connection for every new request ([AWS SQS documentation](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/node-reusing-connections.html)).
 To avoid the cost of establishing a new connection, you can reuse an existing connection by passing a new SQS instance with `keepAlive: true`.